railwayapp/docs/src/docs/guides/build-configuration.md

 ## Procfiles

-If using Nixpacks, you can override the start command with a [Procfile](https://nixpacks.com/docs/configuration/procfile) at the root of your app.
+If using Nixpacks, you can override the start command with a <a href="https://nixpacks.com/docs/configuration/procfile" target="_blank">Procfile</a> at the root of your app.
 Only a single process type is supported at the moment.

 HTTP servers should use the `web` process type.
-This process should listen on the [PORT environment variable](/deploy/railway-up#port-variable) and will receive HTTP traffic.
+This process should listen on the [PORT environment variable](/guides/public-networking#port-variable) and will receive HTTP traffic.

 _Note: Some buildpacks specify a default start command_